prathik/fcm/README.md

 # :sunglasses: FCM

-Generates the first commit message for you
+Generates the funny commit message for you.

 :ghost: Funny mode to generate funny commit messages.